wix-incubator/DetoxInstruments/Documentation/ProfilingOptions.md

 It is recommended to start with the default value and only increase sampling frequency if necessary.

+### Performance

+The **Record performance** option controls whether performance samples are collected during profiling.
+Disable this if you want to focus on other instruments, such as network, events or React Native profiling.

 ### Threads

 The **Record thread information** option controls whether any thread information is recorded during profiling.
 Recording thread information can provide additional performance metrics per thread.
 Normally, recording thread information is not an expensive operation and should be enabled unless absolutely not needed.